Creamy Chicken in White Sauce Recipe

 Sauce

 - In the same skillet over medium heat, add the oil and butter.
-Melts then butter, then add the onions and saute until translucent.
+Then add the onions and saute until translucent.
 Scrape any brown bits stuck to the bottom of the pan when searing the chicken.

 - Next, add the flour and saute for 30 seconds to a minute on medium heat.
 Stir to prevent it from burning or becoming too dark.

-Pro tip – we want to cook the flour but also not make the sauce too dark so keep the heat to medium and stir often. - Add the chicken broth, followed by the milk, and grated cheese.
+- Add the chicken broth, followed by the milk and grated cheese.
 Season with salt and pepper Use a whisk to ensure there are no lumps.

 - Turn the heat to medium-low, and add the cream and parsley.
 Followed by the lemon juice.
 Taste and adjust seasoning.